brandon-carlisle/git-vault/Asynchronous JavaScript - Promises, Async-Await, and AJAX.md

 Just like all other promise combinators, it receives an array of promises and it also returns a promise.

 The promise that is returned by race, is settled as soon as one of the input promises is settled.
+(settled = a value is available, but doesn't matter if the promise is rejected or fufilled)

+You could say: 'The first settled promise, wins the race'.

+If the winning promise is a fufilled promise, then the fufillment value of whole race promise will be the fufillement value of the winning prom